 - Be able to proofread their own work and make amendments and improvements

-Each child’s reading journey begins in EYFS where phonics is introduced using the Jolly Phonics scheme.
+Each child’s reading journey begins in EYFS where phonics is introduced using the Jolly Phonics scheme and 'Letters and Sounds'.
 Initially children's listening skills are developed through the use of music, environmental sounds and rhyme.
 In Foundation Stage, children are introduced to phonemes (sounds) linked to the letters of the alphabet, as well as one way of spelling each of the other 16 phonemes used in the English language, such as 'igh' and 'ch'.
 Children are taught to sound out and blend phonemes to read a variety of words and segment or break down the sounds in simple words for spelling.
 Jolly Phonics gives children an action for each sound, which supports children who learn in an active way.

 In Year 1, children learn more about the variety of ways in which each phoneme can be spelled and they also learn about the different pronunciations made by different letters or groups of letters, such as 'a' in 'ant' and 'was'.
 At the end of Year 1, children will be tested on their phonics knowledge, using a national test featuring 20 real words and 20 pseudo-words.
 From Year 2 onwards, children consolidate their phonics knowledge, learning when to apply different spelling rules as well as how to spell plurals and different verb tenses.